blog posts and news stories

 This work further extends our interest in issues of external validity and equip researchers with a strategy for testing the limits of generalizations from randomized trials.
 Written for a technical audience, the work extends an approach commonly used to assess levels of selection bias in estimates from non-experimental studies to examine bias in generalized inferences from experiments and non-experiments.

 It’s always exciting for our team to share the findings from our experiments, as well as the things we learn during the analysis that can help the evaluation community provide more productive evidence for educators.
-Much of our work is done in partnership with other organizations and if you’re interested in partnering with us on this kind of work, please email Robin Means.
+Much of our work is done in partnership with other organizations and if you’re interested in partnering with us on this kind of work, please email us.

 2016-11-18